Lula beats President Bolsonaro to win Brazil election

 In just three years, Luiz Inácio Lula da Silva has gone from prisoner to president-elect.

-After being jailed on corruption charges, the left-wing da Silva engineered a stunning political resurrection on Sunday by winning Brazil's presidential runoff election over right-wing incumbent President Jair Bolsonaro.
+After being jailed on corruption charges, the left-wing da Silva engineered a stunning political resurrection on Sunday by winning Brazil's presidential runoff election — in a nail-biter — over right-wing incumbent President Jair Bolsonaro.

-Official returns gave da Silva, who is a former two-term president, 50.83% of the vote compared to 49.17% for Bolsonaro.
+With nearly all the ballots counted, official returns gave da Silva, who is a former two-term president, 50.8% of the vote compared to 49.2% for Bolsonaro.
 Da Silva will be sworn-in for a four-year term on Jan.
 1.

+"I'm really happy," said Victor Costelo, 33, who works in advertising, as he celebrated on the streets of Sao Paulo that were crowded with da Silva supporters, many of them wearing the red colors of his Workers Party.
+After four years of Bolsonaro, who Costelo described as an authoritarian, he said, "the next four years will be more hopeful for us."

-The balloting was largely peaceful after a months-long polarizing campaign that turned violent, with authorities reporting the killings of at least four da Silva supporters at the hands of pro-Bolsonaro fanatics.
+The extremely tight race showed how politically polarized Brazil has become in recent years.
+Although the balloting was largely peaceful, there were several violent incidents during the campaign with authorities reporting the killings of at least four da Silva supporters at the hands of pro-Bolsonaro fanatics.

 Bolsonaro, 67, a populist in the mold of former U.S. President Donald Trump, served as an army captain during Brazil's military dictatorship that lasted from 1964-85 and filled his cabinet with former officers.
 He repeatedly challenged the legitimacy of the election and the reliability of Brazil's electronic voting machines and hinted that he might not accept the results if he lost.